Please note we are unable to process appointment requests received via email or online forms.

 If it is something that the Doctor can only deal with then you will be asked if the matter could be dealt with by telephone or do you require to see a Doctor?

 When all our appointments have been used for that day the admin staff will ask you if it is something that needs dealt with urgently.
 This will then be passed to the EMERGENCY Doctor who will assess if you require to be seen that day.
-If you do, you will be asked to attend the Practice and will be seen by one of the GPs OR if it appropriate, by a Nurse Practitioner.
+If you do, you will be asked to attend the Practice and will be seen by one of the GPs.
 If you are asked to attend - you may have to wait a while before being seen BUT you will be seen that day.

 These very early morning appointments (0645-0800 hrs) are predominantly for patients who work and cannot attend during normal working hours.
 There is an approximate waiting time of 1 week.